AbdelRahmanSousa/Benchmarking-2D-to-3D-Converters/README.md

 ### Description:

-- A dashboard that allows user to upload 2D floor plan and 2D devices, it then converts both the floor plan and devices to their corresponding 3D shape and allows the user to place each device somewhere in the plan and then displays the device's reading.
+- A dashboard that allows user to upload 2D floor plan and 2D devices, it then converts both the floor plan and devices to their corresponding 3D shape.

 ### Requirements

-- Python 3.x
+- Python 3.11+
+- Pix2Vox [pretrained model](https://gateway.infinitescript.com/s/Pix2Vox-A-ShapeNet.pth) and place it in '/pretrained_models/Pix2Vox'

 ### Contents